arjn2/megan-aics/README.md

 # megan-aics

-Enhanced Style-GAN based training model whihc generates new variants of dataset.
+Enhanced Style-GAN based training model which generates new variants of dataset.